qianfei11/ShadowyCompression/README.md

 # ShadowyCompression

-> My work of Ciscn 2019.
+> My work of CISCN 2019.

-JPEG Image Compression Service using Part Homomorphic Encryption.
+A JPEG Image Compression Service using Part Homomorphic Encryption.

 # Reference